-As specified in further detail in Appendix I-2, subsection b. above, the DDA generally verifies the claims against the PCP and SFP (under the Traditional Services delivery model) and the FMS verifies the claim against the DDA-approved annual self-directed services budget (under Self-Directed Services delivery model).
-Please refer to Appendix I-2, subsection b. above for further LTSSMaryland details about these processes.
+As specified in further detail in Appendix I-2, subsection b. above, the DDA generally verifies the claim against the PCP and SFP (under the Traditional Services delivery model) and the FMS verifies the claim against the DDA-approved annual self-directed services budget (under the Self-Directed Services delivery model).
+Please refer to Appendix I-2, subsection b. above for further details about these processes.
+Beginning in Waiver Year 4, individuals' PCPs will be included in LTSSMaryland and providers will only be able to bill for services and units that have been approved and included in the plans.

-When billing for services transitions to LTSSMaryland-Beginning in Waiver Year 4, participant's individuals' PCPs will be included in the systemLTSSMaryland and providersprovider will only be able to bill for services and units that have been approved and included in the PCP.plans.
+When billing for services transitions to LTSSMaryland-Beginning in Waiver Year 4, participant's individuals' PCPs will be included in the system LTSSMaryland and providers will only be able to bill for services and units that have been approved and included in the PCP.